The Open Innovation Opportunity for Large Corporations

 Launching novel startups before competitors do is key to capitalizing on what could be a narrow window of opportunity to strike on an original, potentially groundbreaking idea.

 Leadership is often fine investing in work outside the core business.
-But their patience gets tested when they don't see results — in this case, the creation of new companies — quickly.
+But their patience gets tested when they don't see results quickly.
+In the case of venture building, that means seeing new startups launch ASAP.

-As Tuck School of Business at Dartmouth College Professor of Strategy and Entrepreneurship Ron Adner wrote for Harvard Business Review all the way back in 2006, though, "Getting to market ahead of your rivals is of value only if your partners are ready when you arrive."
+Consider what Tuck School of Business at Dartmouth College Professor of Strategy and Entrepreneurship Ron Adner wrote for Harvard Business Review all the way back in 2006.

 Structure and speed are ideal for success.
-But it's really the level of collaboration that determines the effectiveness of partnerships between corporations and venture builders.
+But that's not all that's required.
+The level of collaboration with outside partners also impacts the effectiveness of partnerships between large enterprises and venture builders.

 With a proven venture builder that has a lot of experience in launching new companies alongside corporate partners involved in your company-creation efforts, you greatly enhance your odds of startup success from day one.

-Shared insights from idea-sharing can lead to new revelations
+Insights from idea-sharing can lead to new (and big) revelations

 Our business is all about structured, expansive ideation.

-Once we know their problems, we can determine the viability of business ideas, then deliberate with our partners to plot a path toward bringing one of many ideas to market.
+Then, we can deliberate with our partners to plot a path toward bringing one of/or many ideas to market.

 Stronger startup concepts from collaborative problem validation

-After vetting and testing ideas and testing critical assumptions regarding them with partners for several weeks, while simultaneously speaking with potential customers and industry experts, our team moves into the Sprint phase with a couple ideas we and corporate partners agree are the most viable.
+After vetting and testing ideas and testing critical assumptions regarding them with partners for a few weeks, our team moves into the Sprint phase with a couple ideas we and corporate partners agree are the most viable.

 So long as we all have conviction that the concepts in question are likely to have the biggest desired impact in the industry/focus areas, our team has a playbook to expedite the business model-planning process for the finalists.

-During this time, we assess the pros and cons of both options and look for areas to poke holes in (i.e., possible business-design flaws).
+During this time, we evaluate the pros and cons of both options and look for areas to poke holes in.
+(That is, possible business-design flaws.
+This is the only way for to unearth venture-backable ideas.)

-Though exhaustive, this process — one many of our corporate partners find difficult to execute on their own — ultimately ensures the final chosen company option is a near-surefire bet to make a splash in the market and attract venture capital investment.
+Though exhaustive, this process — one many of our partners find difficult to execute on their own — ensures the chosen company is a near-surefire bet to make a splash in the market and attract VC investment.

 Support to turn the best concepts into sustainable businesses